Palace in Europe: The UEFA Conference League explained - News - Crystal Palace F.C.

 First formed ahead of 2021/22, the UEFA Conference League is now about to enter its fifth season.

-The competition primarily runs on Thursday nights alongside the UEFA Europa League and is the third-tier European competition.
+The competition primarily runs on Thursday nights alongside the Europa League, and is the third-tier European competition.

 Winners of the tournament not only collect a magnificent trophy, but are also granted automatic qualification for the Europa League the following season, if required.